 What If This Isn't a Full Crash, but a Reset?

 I hate how clichés start making sense when you’re in the thick of it.
 But maybe this is one of those moments where life forces a shift.
-Perhaps the relationship wasn’t as solid as I thought.
+Perhaps the idea wasn’t as solid as I thought.
 Maybe the stress that’s been simmering for months was bound to spill over.
 Maybe I needed to lose something to find something else—myself, my footing, my way forward.

 That doesn’t make it fair.
 It doesn’t mean I deserved this.
 But maybe, just maybe, when I come out of this (because I will), I’ll be more sure of myself than I ever was before.